Syammed2429/Syammed2429/README.md

 <!-- <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" /> -->

-- 🙋‍♂️ All about me is at **[My Website](https://dada-khalandar-portfolio.vercel.app)**
+- 🙋‍♂️ All about me is at **[My Website](https://dada-khalandar-v2.vercel.app/)**

 - 🔭 I’m currently working on `Something Intresting`.

-- 🌱 I’m Full Stack Web Developer `MERN Stack`
+- 🌱 I’m Front End Web Developer `React, Next.JS, Angular`

 - 👯 I’m looking to collaborate for `Dev Projects`

-- 💬 Ask me about anything, about MERN
+- 💬 Ask me about anything, about FrontEnd

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
 - I am open to collaborate on any project that is impactful and makes the world a better place.